opendocsg/slw-judgments-backfill/2011_SGHC_228/report.md

 Under s 100(3) of the Bankruptc y Ac t there is a presumption of suc h insolvenc y where, as between the parties to the transac tion, one is an assoc iate of the other.

 48     Sec tion 101 of the Bankruptc y Ac t lays down the c riteria establishing when a person would be c onsidered to be an assoc iate of another person.
 More spec ific ally, s 101(2) states that a person is an assoc iate of an individual if he is the person’s spouse or relative.
 Regulation 3 of the Companies (Applic ation of Bankruptc y Ac t Provisions) Regulations (“CABAR”) provides that ss 98 103 of the Bankruptc y Ac t shall be read subjec t to “suc h textual and other modific ation as may be nec essary” for their applic ation to a c ompany being wound up.
-As suc h, when the situation relates to two c ompanies, the referenc e to ‘individual’ in the Bankruptc y Ac t must be read as referring to a c ompany as a nec essary modific ation c ontemplated by reg 3 (see: _Show Theatres Pte Ltd (in liquidation) v Shaw Theatres Pte Ltd_ [2002] 4 SLR 145).
+As suc h, when the situation relates to two c ompanies, the referenc e to ‘individual’ in the Bankruptc y Ac t must be read as referring to a c ompany as a nec essary modific ation c ontemplated by reg 3 (see: _Show Theatres Pte Ltd (in liquidation) v Shaw Theatres Pte Ltd_ <span class="citation">[2002] 4 SLR 145</span>).

 49     It should be noted however, that where the c laim is that of an undervalue transac tion, the party alleging that the transac tion was at an undervalue has to prove this to the c ourt.
 It is settled law that he who asserts must prove and the burden of proof, on a balanc e of probabilities, of suc h undervalue rests with the liquidators who assert that the transac tion was effec ted at an undervalue.
 There is no presumption provision as to undervalue as there is as to insolvenc y.